 High price tag.
 There are a lot of rules vendors will need to deal with, being that the venue is home to priceless artworks.
 An experienced wedding planner (preferably with venue-specific experience) is a must to deal with some of the red tape.

-Max seated capacity for reception250
+| Max seated capacity for reception | 250 |

-San Francisco Botanical Gardens
+San Francisco Botanical Garden

 If you’re ready to take on the elements, the San Francisco Botanical Garden may be perfect for your wedding.
 The Garden offers five unique outdoor venues, each with different moods and capacities.